 - Belt lipectomy: When skin laxity progresses outward beyond the hips and into the back, a belt lipectomy or circumferential lift is required.
 The scar extends all the way across the torso to the midline of the back.
 This procedure also produces a significant lift the outer thighs and buttocks.
 Patients requiring this procedure have usually lost a significant amount of weight and have skin laxity and soft tissue excess over the front and back of the lower torso.

 These procedures are ideal for someone who is bothered by excess skin and an unshapely abdomen secondary to pregnancy, childbirth or weight loss.

 Although diet and exercise can decrease the abdominal fat deposits, it cannot address excess skin or overstretched muscles.
 Ideally the procedure is done after completion of ones family and no more children are desired.

 Patients usually go home the same day; we recommend that you have someone with you for the first few days after surgery to help you move around, get in and out of bed, and drive you to the office for drain removal in the first week after surgery.
 Although results are immediate, it takes several weeks for swelling to go down.
 Although by 3 months the results are starting to stabilize, it takes close to 1 year for the final results to appear.

-This technique also preserves some tissue on the abdominal wall that is well supplied with blood as opposed to exposing the less vascular abdominal wall fascia with the traditional tummy tuck technique.
+This technique also leaves some tissue on the abdominal wall that is well supplied with blood as opposed to exposing the less vascular abdominal wall fascia with the traditional tummy tuck technique.
 This greatly decreases the chances of a seroma or fluid collection.
 All the patients shown in the tummy tuck photo gallery were operated using this technique.
-I have not had any patients with either skin necrosis or fluid collections in my practice.